-The Earth Systems focus area advances understanding and predictability of complex natural systems and the use and interaction of these systems by/with humans from sub-surface to the top of the atmosphere.
-It contributes to three of LANL's capability pillars: The Science of Signatures (SoS), The Complex Natural and Engineered Systems (CNES), and The Information Science & Technology (IS&T).
-It addresses signatures of natural and anthropogenic phenomena impacting national security (SoS Challenge #3) with climate and energy science as the two leadership areas within SoS, and the non-nuclear threats (CNES challenge #3) as the leadership area within CNES.
-The main areas within IS&T are Computational Science and Data Science applied to subsurface networks, as well as acquisition, use, and modeling of large datasets for energy security, climate modeling, and terrestrial systems.
+The Earth Systems focus area advances understanding and predictability of complex natural systems and the use and interaction of these systems by/with humans from the sub-surface to the top of the atmosphere.
+It contributes to three of LANL's capability pillars: Science of Signatures (SoS), Complex Natural and Engineered Systems (CNES), and Information Science & Technology (IS&T).
+Within these pillars, Earth Systems addresses SoS Signatures of natural and anthropogenic phenomena impacting national security (SoS Challenge #3) with critical outcomes in Climate and Clean Energy, and CNES Non-Nuclear Threats (CNES challenge #3), with critical outcomes in Threat Reduction.
+Within IS&T, Earth Systems contributes to Computational Science and Data Science applied to subsurface networks, as well as acquisition, use, and modeling of large datasets for energy security, climate modeling, and terrestrial systems.

-The Earth Systems focus area emphasizes invention promoting progress from understanding to predictive capability, and process integration that allows up- and down-scaling within or between phenomena in complex natural systems.
-It promotes understanding of interactions between natural and human systems, and developing capabilities to strengthen system security and resilience.
-Integration of experimental science and modeling to fill outstanding gaps in prediction of environmental responses of sensitive and high-impact regions, or environmental responses affecting energy security, human health, security and resilience are encouraged.
+The Earth Systems focus area emphasizes invention promoting progress from understanding to predictive capability.
+Earth Systems focuses on process integration that allows up- and down-scaling within or between phenomena in complex natural systems.
+It promotes understanding of interactions between natural and human systems and developing capabilities to strengthen system security and resilience.
+Integration of experiments, data science, and modeling to fill outstanding gaps in prediction of environmental responses of sensitive and high-impact regions, or environmental responses affecting energy security, human health, security and resilience is encouraged.

-It is encouraged that proposals exploit unique LANL resources such as:
+It is encouraged that proposals exploit unique LANL and DOE resources such as:

-- a) LANL high performance computing - b) LANL developed or DOE-sponsored models such as HiGrad/Firetec, Amanzi-Advance Terrestrial Simulator, CICE and E3SM - c) LANL experimental, and user facilities such as LANSCE, the High Magnetic Field Laboratory, the Geochemistry and Geomaterials Research Laboratory (GGRL), radiological chemistry, and greenhouse capabilities - d) LANL 'omics capabilities and DOE-sponsored 'omics datasets - e) DOE-sponsored environmental datasets such as NGEE Arctic, NGEE Tropics and ARM - f) Climate monitoring systems such as SUMO, LTER-network and CAFÉ.
+- a) LANL high performance computing - b) LANL developed or DOE-sponsored models such as HiGrad/FIRETEC, Amanzi-Advance Terrestrial Simulator, CICE and E3SM - c) LANL experimental, and user facilities such as LANSCE, the High Magnetic Field Laboratory, the Geochemistry and Geomaterials Research Laboratory (GGRL), radiological chemistry, and greenhouse capabilities - d) LANL 'omics capabilities and DOE-sponsored 'omics datasets - e) LANL and DOE-sponsored environmental datasets and monitoring systems such as NGEE Arctic, NGEE Tropics, ARM, SUMO, LTER-network and CAFÉ.

-- 1. Signatures: Revolutionary sensors, indicators, or approaches to identify signatures of change that allow prediction of rate of change or identification of potential system tipping points in sensitive processes and regions, and during and after extreme or catastrophic events such as drought, fire or epidemics. - 2.
-Complex coupled processes: Integration of models and observations, or experimental studies at different scales to improve capability to predict system responses to change at multiple scales, and in response to catastrophic events such as drought, fire or epidemics. - 3.
-System security and resilience: Technology for mitigation of climate change - a.
-New techniques to control greenhouse gas emissions, and studies or new methods to evaluate the feasibility of existing and new techniques, and their long-term effects on climate. - b.
-Studies that improve or evaluate the effects of CO2 capture and use, including evaluations of the impact of CO2 capture and use techniques on release of other greenhouse gases such as N2O and CH4. - c.
-Emerging ideas on CH4 and/or N2O capture and mitigation of CH4 and N2O emissions from natural and human-made systems
+- 1. Managed systems: Revolutionary approaches to identify signatures of change that allow 1) prediction of rate of change, 2) identification of potential system tipping points, 3) mitigation or evaluation of impacts of disasters in human regulated systems.
+These include urban areas, managed forests, grasslands or wetlands, and agricultural systems with particular focus on the water cycle, energy balance, and greenhouse gas emissions. - 2.
+Complex coupled processes: Development of new methods or algorithms for scaling up and down, or integration of models, observations, and experimental studies to improve prediction of system responses to change, with an emphasis on climate change impacts on sensitive processes and regions, such as the Arctic, at multiple scales, and in response to catastrophic events such as drought, fire or epidemics.

+3. System security, resilience, and climate change mitigation:

+- a.
+New techniques to control and quantify climate change impacts including greenhouse gas emissions, flooding, food and water shortages, and erosion. - b.
+Studies or new methods to evaluate the feasibility and long-term climate effects of new and existing climate change mitigation techniques, such as circular economy approaches, and alternate energy sources such as H2. - c.
+Emerging ideas for capture and mitigation of CO2, CH4 and N2O emissions from natural and human-made systems